Tuesday, May 31, 2022

 The Second Sea Lord (later Second Sea Lord and Chief of Naval Personnel), was responsible for manning & mobilisation and all personnel questions relating to the Royal Navy and Royal Marines.

-The Third Sea Lord (later the Controller of the Navy) was responsible primarily for ship design and construction and most material matters.
+The Third Sea Lord (later the Controller of the Navy) was responsible primarily for ship design and construction and most material matters including the Fleet Air Arm.

 The Fourth Sea Lord (later Chief of Naval Supplies) was responsible for logistics, victualling and medical departments.